Russell’s historic tool re-surfaces

 With an extensive knowledge and experience, he’s excited to take on a career as a teacher to share all that he knows.

 “I’m learning every day along with my students.
-It’s challenging and exciting work,” Mr Morrison said.
+It’s challenging and exciting work.

-“It’s always satisfying when you see new students come in not knowing what they want to do and they start with their learning and job.
-It’s rewarding.”
+“It’s always satisfying when you see new students come in, not really knowing what they want to do and as they undergo the training, their understanding and confidence grows.
+It’s really rewarding,” Mr Morrison said.